 The best gardens are after exiting the Nasrid Palace and of course at the Generalife.

 Ascend the water stairways at the Generalife Palace but any higher viewing points are more likely to tire out legs than to improve on the quality of the views.

 Visitors Facilities Inside the Alhambra

 Only small bag packs are allowed inside the Alhambra complex – coin lockers are available at both entrances.
 Inside the Nasrid Palace, it is compulsory to carry backpacks in front or by hand.
 No strollers are allowed inside the Nasrid Palace.

 Picnicking is allowed at appropriate sites.
 Food and drink are only sold at the kiosks at the Wine Gate (near the Alcazaba), or at the pricey Parador hotel.
 Water fountains are scattered through the complex.

 Note that toilets are only available at the Wine Gate (in between the Nasrid Palace and Alcazaba) and near the stage of the modern open-air auditorium near the Generalife gardens.
 There are no toilets inside any of the palace buildings.

 The Best Views of the Alhambra

 The best views of the Alhambra are for free and from the Albayzin area.
-Fine views may enjoyed from the banks of the River Darro but the best views by far are from the Mirador San Nicolas viewing platform, especially popular at sunset.
+Fine views may be enjoyed from the banks of the River Darro but the best views by far are from the Mirador San Nicolas viewing platform, especially popular at sunset.
 It may be reached on minibus C1 from the town center – or a long walk.
 Use a good map and stick to the main roads to avoid getting lost in the labyrinth of roads in the traditional “Moorish” old town.

 The Alhambra was built on a hill so offers fantastic views in many directions.
-Some of the finest views are from the watchtower in the Alcazaba fort, from the windows in the Nasrid Palace and from the Generalife Palace.
+Some of the finest views are from the watchtower in the Alcazaba fort, from the windows in the Nasrid Palace, and from the Generalife Palace.